 The new mobile phone generation is behaving differently and developing entirely new usage patterns.
-In Finland, global laboratory of the Mobile Information Society, more than half a typical teenager 's mobile phone bill is made up of charges for short messages.
-For these young people, the average number of messages per month can be more than one hundred and that figure is growing fast.
 Messaging represents a flexible, easy-to-use and highly personal communication style for the new mobile phone generation.

-As these figures suggest, in addition to content ready-made by terminal manufacturers and network operators, content creation and distribution is primarily performed by consumers themselves.
+In addition to content ready-made by terminal manufacturers and network operators, content creation and distribution is primarily performed by consumers themselves.
 He or she becomes both developer and consumer of content, for example by creating a multimedia message from a snapshot and text before sending it to a friend or a colleague or even to a group of people.
 The same user can also employ terminal defaults or network operator services in their message creation.